Data Privacy Statement

 Approved by board/management on 12/12/2017

 Data Privacy Statement – Introduction

-Curtiss & Sons know that your privacy is very important to you.
+Curtiss & Sons Limited knows that your privacy is very important to you.
 When it comes to your information, we follow some straightforward principles.
 We aim to be clear about the data we collect and why.

 What personal data do we collect?